Pallippad: History

 Pallippad is believed to have been a dense forest before human habitation.
 Fossil remains were found in the paddy field which justifies this argument.
-Pallippad was the border of Odanad state, whose capital was Kayamkulam and Odanad Ruler Raman Kothavarma is a topic of discussion in many historical documents.

 In 1746, the princely state was defeated by Travancore and its king, Marthanda Varma, on their search for rich paddy fields.
 The Vettuvelil Yajaman, then Chief Minister of Odanad, settled in Pallippad.
 After the defeat to Travancore, control of Pallippad went to the Aluva-based Brahmin family Akavoor Mana.
 Even now, many of the temples in Pallippad are headed by the same Brahmin family and its successors.